Back to the Middle Ages – Reenactment of the 1187 Battle of Hattin

-The project takes place as a private initiative of a Israeli historical reenactment group Regnum Hierosolymitanum and reenactors from other countries.
-The participation is in coordination with the management of the club, which includes the dress code and appropriate equipment.
+The project takes place as a private initiative of an Israeli historical reenactment group, Regnum Hierosolymitanum, and reenactors from other countries.
+The participation is in coordination with the club's management, which includes the dress code and appropriate equipment.

 During the historical reconstruction, it will be possible to interview the participants by prior arrangement and only at meeting points with the media and the audience, (those marked with route).

 To maintain the level of authenticity in the project, you must respect the personal space of project participants and not to penetrate the event without authorization.

 Filming is allowed anywhere, but only outside the compound.
 Care should be taken not to penetrate the camp or the journey without authorization.

 The project is a dynamic historical reenactment.
 You can follow the route of the march by map and locate the participants at various points during the three-day journey, at the stations and in the lodging camps.

 The event is not insured and your safety is in your hands.
 Be sure to bring your headgear and water, and listen to the instructions of the organizers!

 About "Regnum Hierosolymitanum":